Frequently Asked Questions

 before the test date, you will receive a refund minus an

-will be charged the full fee unless you have a medical reason.
+will be charged the full fee unless you have a serious medical

 date, you will receive a refund minus the local administrative